pieroproietti/pengui/README.md

 `sudo apt install libxcb-cursor0 libpython3.11`

 # venv
-Just run `./bin/create_venv and` follow the instructions.
+Just run `./bin/create_venv and` follow the instructions for install packages.

-At this point just: `pip install pyside6` and we are ready to go

-# Follow notes are not implemented
+# Following notes are not yet implemented

 ## poetry
 I will like to manage the package with `poetry`, perhaps simply for poetry!